XillaTech/Xilla-Discord-Core/Modules/UtilityBot/README.md

 # Utility Bot<br>
 This section contains the source code for the utility bot.
 Feel free to customize it as you want, or as source material for a new bot.
-This code is included under the GNU GPL v3 license.<br><br.
+This code is included under the GNU GPL v3 license.<br><br>

 # Commands<br>
 - suggest (No permissions) A user command for suggesting stuff.